craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 ### Communicating With JavaScript

-So far our interactions have been either easily controlled, ``String -> String`` or they have been interative but self-contained, in the case of Flare UI.
-But a more useful example is having a Flare UI component that handles some state from the Javascript application.
+So far our interactions have been either a pure function (``String -> String``), or they have been interactive but self-contained, in the case of Flare UI.
+A more useful example is having a Flare UI component that handles some state from the Javascript application.

+The steps we need to take are:
+- Update our Flare UI component so that it accepts a function to run over the input
+- Update the JavaScript code to pass in a function that will update our ``AppState``

-First, update our Flare UI component so that it accepts a function to run over the input, then wire up the Javascript side of things.
-Flare comes with a couple of functions that let us run effectful functions over the output of a Flare UI Component instead of applying the output to the DOM.
+Helpfully, Flare comes with a couple of functions that let us run effectful functions over the output of a Flare UI Component instead of applying the output to the DOM.

 To start with, we need [**runFlareWith**](https://pursuit.purescript.org/packages/purescript-flare/3.1.0/docs/Flare#v:runFlareWith).